jneilliii/OctoPrint-GoogleDriveBackup/README.md

 ![screenshot](screenshots/settings_step7.png)
 8. Select the `External` user type if you do not use Google G Suite, otherwise you can select `Internal` and click `Create`. <br>
 ![screenshot](screenshots/settings_step8.png)
 9. Add a user support email and developer contact email, then press `Save and Continue`.<br>
 ![screenshot](screenshots/settings_step9.png)
 10. No scopes are necessary.
 Click `Save and Continue`.
 ![screenshot](screenshots/settings_step10.png)
-11. If you don't publish your app you need to add the user email that you will be using to access Google Drive as a Test User. <br>
+11. If you don't publish your app you need to add the user email that you will be using to access Google Drive as a Test User.
+After doing so, press `Save and Continue`.<br>
 ![screenshot](screenshots/settings_step11.png)
-12. Click `Save and Continue` on the remaining pages for your consent screen, and then click `Back to Dashboard`. <br>
+12. Confirm all the information then click `Back to Dashboard`. <br>
 ![screenshot](screenshots/settings_step12.png)
 13. In the sidebar on the left (via ![screenshot](screenshots/settings_menu.png)), select **APIs and Services** > **Credentials** again. <br>
 ![screenshot](screenshots/settings_step13.png)